Topics:

 Write at an 8th-Grade Reading Level or Below

 Aim for an 8th-grade reading level or below, if possible.
-Plain language and lower reading levels makes content accessible and easier to translate.
+Using plain language and lower reading levels helps make content easier to access and translate.

-According to the U.S. Department of Education, more than half of Americans between the ages of 16 and 74 read below a 6th-grade level.
-Written material should be at a level most of the population can understand, also known as plain language.
+The U.S. Department of Education says over half of Americans aged 16 to 74 read below a 6th-grade level.
+Written material should be easy for most people to understand.
+This is called plain language.

 For many agencies, technical content is hard to cut.
 But did you know that plain language is actually preferred by people of all education levels?
-In fact, Nielsen Norman Group has found that even experts and doctorate graduates prefer plain language over jargon.
+Nielsen Norman Group found that even experts and doctorate graduates prefer plain language over jargon.

 To learn more about plain language, visit these resources and tools: